 The new iPad will go on sale Friday.
 Although Apple started taking online pre-orders last Wednesday, it has exhausted its supply for delivery this week.
 Current shipping delays are between one and two weeks from ordering.

 Gregg Keizer covers Microsoft, security issues, Apple, Web browsers and general technology breaking news for Computerworld.
-Follow Gregg on Twitter at @gkeizer , on Google+ or subscribe to Gregg's RSS feed.
-His email address is firstname.lastname@example.org .
+Follow Gregg on Twitter at @gkeizer, or subscribe to Gregg's RSS feed.
+His e-mail address is email@example.com.